dequelabs/axe-core/doc/developer-guide.md

 ## Architecture Overview

-axe tests for accessibility using objects called Rules.
+Axe tests for accessibility using objects called Rules.
 Each Rule tests for a high-level aspect of accessibility, such as color contrast, button labels, and alternate text for images.
 Each rule is made up of a series of Checks.
 Depending on the rule; all, some, or none of these checks must pass in order for the rule to pass.

 Upon execution, a Rule runs each of its Checks against all relevant nodes.
 Which nodes are relevant is determined by the Rule's `selector` property and `matches` function.
 If a Rule has no Checks that apply to a given node, the Rule will result in an inapplicable result.